brege/the-flavor-network/README.md

     ``` bash
     python backend.py
     ```
     which is what one does locally.
-On the production machine https://flavorpair.me, however, the `systemd` service file used is provided in `deploy/systemd/recipe-api.service` which adds an additional WSGI layer.
+On the production machine https://flavorpair.me, however, the `systemd` service file used is provided in `server/systemd/recipe-api.service` which adds an additional WSGI layer.

 ## Production Server

-1. Much of the deployment of the site is encapsulated in the `site/deploy` shell script.
+1. Much of the deployment of the site is encapsulated in the `deploy` shell script.
 This will build the site files locally via `hugo`, clean the site directory on the remote server, and then transfer the static site files to the remote server.

 2. The remote, as mentioned, also makes use of a `systemd` service file that controls the WSGI/Flask server API.
 This is a separate process from hugo.
 This only needs to be enabled once (located in `/etc/systemd/system/`):